stridecolossus/JOVE/docs/blog/part-3-cube/memory-allocation.md

 }
 ```

-We provide a factory to create a default implementation that simply allocates a new memory block on each request:
+The default implementation simply allocates a new memory block on each request:

 ```java
 static Allocator allocator(DeviceContext dev) {